lightning/bolts/11-payment-encoding.md

 A writer MUST NOT include more than one `d`, `h`, or `x` fields, and MAY include more than one `f` field.

-A writer MUST include either a `d` or `h` field, and MUST NOT include both.
+A writer MUST NOT include both `d` or `h` fields.
 If included, a writer SHOULD make `d` a complete description of the purpose of the payment.
 If included, a writer MUST make the preimage of the hashed description in `h` available through some unspecified means, which SHOULD be a complete description of the purpose of the payment.